Paulovss85/Automation-Cypress-Challenge/README.md

 -List Products available

 -Requirements:
+-
 -VS Code

 -Node.JS

 -npm

 -Cypress

--install plugin npm install --save-dev cypress-file-upload to attach images

 -Installing Dependencies
+-
 After clone the repository to your local, open terminal and type:

 npm install

+npm mochawesome

 -Running Test
+-
 To Run all test, type in the terminal:

-"npx cypress run "
+"npx cypress run

-If you want run in the Cypress GUI, type in terminal

-"npx cypress open"
+"